Corked? Fine wines languish in China warehouses as consumers cool

-(Corrects name of ASC Fine Wine owner to Suntory Group, not Suntory Beverage & Food Ltd, removes reference to listed company ticker in Nov 2 story)
+SHANGHAI (This November 2, 2105 story was refiled to correct the name of ASC Fine Wine owner to Suntory Group, not Suntory Beverage & Food Ltd and to remove reference to listed company ticker in the story)

 The fire sale was prompted by a huge oversupply of wine that had built up after a swarm of importers jumped at seemingly stellar growth from 2010.
 China wine consumption - which had been rising in double digits - dropped last year and is set to inch up just over 1 percent annually until 2020.